goto-satoru/pulumi-azure-functions-cs/README.md

 # Deploy C# Azure Function using Pulumi

-Azure Functions created from deployment packages in C# and deployed to a Consumption Plan on Windows.
+Azure Functions in C# and deployed to a Consumption Plan on Windows.

 ## Deploying the App